mjanssen/Laravel-4-breadcrumb/README.md

   //Those are required to set some breadcrumbs first.
   Breadcrumb::addBreadcrumb('home', '/');
   Breadcrumb::addBreadcrumb('some page', '/some-page');
+  Breadcrumb::addBreadcrumb('last piece'); //Does not need a url because it's the last breadcrumb segment

 	Breadcrumb::setSeperator('/'); //Set some seperator you think is nicest (not required)